asisudai/gatsby-portfolio-asi/src/content/production/index.md

 draft: false
 path: "/content/sections/"
 ---
 Production comes with challenges.
-We resolve them with workflows, communication, code and education.
+We resolve them with workflows, communication, training/education and good code.